hsnyder/FMacro/README.md

 Inside the parentheses following `!$template` is a symbol that stands in for a type.
 For example, `!$template(T)` defines `T` to be a type parameter.
-During preprocessing, the template will be duplicated once for each type in the type file, and any ocurrences of `type(T)` inside the block will be replaced by the corresponding type.
+During preprocessing, the template will be duplicated once for each type in the type file, and any occurrences of `type(T)` inside the block will be replaced by the corresponding type.
 The name of the output subroutine or function will be suffixed with a unique string that identifies the type.

 For example: